 ED-103: Infant & Toddler Curr. & Dev.

+(3.00 cr.)
 Study of the growth and development of children from birth through three, emphasizing the importance of attachment, guidance, temperament and personality, and providing a nurturing and appropriate environment.
 Prerequisite: ED-106 and PY-115